amathur2k/scrape2llm/README.md

    source install.sh

-6) edit the .env file to enter bedrock api access key
+6) edit the .env file to enter bedrock api access key and the bedrock api acess url

 Below command will take 5-10 minutes